Alijaffar699/Final-PLP-Project/README.md

 4. Get commission from project collaborationa

-Define problem statement –For any project to have value, it must be a solution to a specific problem, if your project does not solve any problem then no one will need it/use it.
+# Problem statement

 ---As a student in computer science I've realized that most companies hire people with a great experience on technology...here at geeks we offer newbies in tech world to work and solve real life time projects as freelancers these will not only improve there skills but also there portfolio which they can use to get jobs easily

+# Purpose of my project
-State the purpose of your project: What it does in terms of functionality track project progress rank our works track daily interaction on our sites student tutorials project collaboration
+track project progress
+rank our works
+track daily interaction on our sites student tutorials project collaboration

-HOW TO ACCESS THE SITE
+# HOW TO ACCESS THE SITE

 -----On Geeks site we first have a create account form that is connected to server to record your name, email contacts and password
 NB: ANY PASSWORD 6 CHARACTERS/LETTER AND ABOVE OR IT WILL BRING AN ERROR